 Schedule SE consists of 2 major parts: Short Schedule SE and Long Schedule SE.
-The Short Schedule can be used by taxpayers whose total earnings are within than the SS income base, which for 2012, is $110,100 and who only earned wages from employers who withheld the SE tax.
+The Short Schedule can be used by taxpayers whose total earnings are within than the Social Security contribution and benefit base (hereafter: SS wage base) and who only earned wages from employers who withheld the SE tax.
 Most other taxpayers must use the Long Schedule SE.

-The self-employment tax rate is 13.3%: 10.4% of that part goes to Social Security and 2.9% for Medicare.
-This rate applies to 92.35% of self-employment income within the Social Security contribution and benefit base (hereafter: SS income base):
+The self-employment tax rate is 15.3%: 12.4% of that part goes to Social Security and 2.9% for Medicare.
+This rate applies to 92.35% of self-employment income within the SS wage base:

-The 92.35% rate is derived from the fact that self-employed taxpayers can deduct the employer's portion of the tax, which is 6.2% +1.45% = 7.65% (100% – 7.65% = 92.35%).
+The 92.35% rate is derived from the fact that self-employed taxpayers can deduct the employer's portion of the tax, which is 7.65% (100% – 7.65% = 92.35%).
 The Medicare tax applies to 92.35% of all earned income.
 So for the self-employed, for 2016, the maximum Social Security tax will be paid by those who earned at least $137,737.
 Note, however, that since employees cannot deduct the employer portion of the employment taxes, the maximum Social Security tax paid by employees will be those who earn at least the SS wage base, which is $127,200 for 2015.

 Self-Employment Taxable Income = Net Business Income × .9235

-Self-Employment Tax = Self-Employment Income × .133
+Self-Employment Tax = Self-Employment Income × .153

-Actual Self-Employment Tax Rate = .9235 × .133 ≈ 12.28%
+Actual Self-Employment Tax Rate = .9235 × .153 = 0.1412955 = 14.12955% ≈ 14.13%

 Actual Self-Employment Medicare Tax Rate = .9235 × .029 = .0267815 ≈ 2.68%